fut-infrastructure/implementation-guide/pages/_includes/ehealth-observation-intro.md

   - Some activities may involve answering a Questionnaire.
 The answer is captured in a QuestionnaireResponse.
 Questionnaires can be used for standalone information about the health of the patient, or they can be used to provide context information for Observations.

 - Communication
   - Communication resources can be used to annotate Observations.
-Recipient controls who has access to the annotations.
+See the profile ehealth-communication for further details.

 - Provenance
   - In certain circumstances data from Observations and QuestionnaireResponses can be reused.
 When this happens, a Provenance resource will identify the source of the original data.